omilli/omilli/README.md

 <details>
   <summary>The Lord of the Web III</summary>
   <br>

-  I'm the technical director at one of the UK's largest event and facility management companies, and I'm responsible for delivering web apps used at some of the UK's largest events, static locations, and public spaces.

-  My first lines of company code in 2014 morphed into an ecosystem of real-time web apps and microservices, used 24 hours a day by ~25 back-office staff, hundreds of clients and thousands of ground staff.

-  Over ten years, I have hired, trained and led ~20 remote full-time and freelance staff from Europe and Asia.
-Our team supports the core business 24 hours a day, and I value personality and teamwork over someone's immediate knowledge of a particular subject or technology.

   I consider myself a web solution architect, a full-stack developer, a UX/UI designer and a technical project manager.
 I'm passionate about the entire project lifecycle but now focused more on project architecture, UI development, performance, and Agile project management.

+  Over ten years, I have hired, trained and led ~20 remote full-time and freelance staff from Europe and Asia, and I'm responsible for a team that supports our core business 24 hours a day.

+  I've worked remotely with clients, designers, developers, content writers and others from the UK, Spain, Vietnam, Singapore, Russia, Estonia, Ukraine, Indonesia, Malaysia, Australia, Canada and the USA.
 </details>

 ### 🧑‍🔬 The Nerd